bioperl/bioperl.github.io/howtos/Glyphs.md

 1;
 ```

 This class inherits from Bio::Graphics::Glyph::hourglass, allowing us to build on the previous drawing code without duplicating it.
-We define a constant *ARROW_LENGTH* corresponding to the length of the arrow to draw to the right.
+We define a constant `ARROW_LENGTH` corresponding to the length of the arrow to draw to the right.

-We now override the draw_component() method.
-The first thing we want to do is to invoke the old hourglass drawing code, which we do by calling $self->SUPER::draw_component() with our argument list.
+We now override the `draw_component()` method.
+The first thing we want to do is to invoke the old hourglass drawing code, which we do by calling `$self->SUPER::draw_component()` with our argument list.
 The SUPER:: notation tells Perl that we intend to call our inherited (superclass's) method.
 This will draw the old hourglass.

 We next proceed to draw the arrow.
-We calculate our bounds box using the bounds() method, and then invoke the inherited arrow() utility method.
+We calculate our bounds box using the `bounds()` method, and then invoke the inherited `arrow()` utility method.
 This takes the GD object, and draws a horizontal arrow from a start position to an end position at the indicated y coordinate.
 In this case, we want the arrow to start at horizontal position $right (the right side of our bounds box), go to position $right+ARROW_LENGTH, and position the arrow vertically at our vertical center, which is simply the average of $bottom and $top.

-To view the new glyph, save test_hourglass.pl under the filename test_hourglass_arrow.pl, and modify it to read as follows:
+To view the new glyph, save `test_hourglass.pl` under the filename `test_hourglass_arrow.pl`, and modify it to read as follows:

 **Example 4.
 A script to exercise the hourglass_arrow glyph**